-A weight lifting belt is good to use because it leads to an increase in the intra-abdominal pressure created inside the abdomen.
+These belts are ideal to use because they lead to an increase in the intra-abdominal pressure created inside the abdomen.
 This makes it easier for the lifter to carry out heavy and strenuous weight lifting exercises.

-As we have already mentioned that a weightlifting belt increases the pressure in the abdomen, thus it ultimately leads to stabilizing the spine.
+As we have already mentioned that a using the belt increases the pressure in the abdomen, thus it ultimately leads to stabilizing the spine.

 The increased pressure helps the spine to maintain stability and strength even while carrying out hard exercises involving the lifting of heavyweights.